paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2015-07-06-better_css_with_sass.md

 date: 2015-07-06T15:11:35+01:00
 bookmark-of: http://www.fivesimplesteps.com/products/better-css-with-sass
 category:
-- books
+- Books
-- friends
+- Friends
-- web
+- Web
 ---
 For those looking for a quick and succinct introduction to Sass, the popular CSS pre-processor, my friend [Cole Henley][1] has written a pocket guide: